openvcloud/docs/docs/selfhealing/healthchecks/vm_network_load.md

 #### log: True
 #### descr:
 ```
-Checks the bandwith consumption of the network utilized by the virtual machine
+Check the bandwith consumption of the network utilized by the virtual machine
 > 8k packets WARNING
 > 10k packets  ERROR